suyashagarwal138/grasp_utils/README.md

 The executor node also implements IK checking - the highest quality grasp that passes the check is the one that gets executed.

-Changes to URDF for K1 arm are on the k1 branch.
+Changes to codebase for K1 arm are currently on the k1 branch only.

 For use with the Panda arm:
 Must first run  roslaunch panda_moveit_config demo.launch